 - Review and update written safety programs annually.
 If the committee has a free month with no other urgent tasks, members can review and discuss current programs and also review details for new safety programs that may need to be developed.

 - Jeremy often gets calls and emails from committee members looking for training ideas and content on particular topics.
-EMC has a robust collection of safety and loss control training resources such as online training, safety briefs and videos.
+EMC has a robust collection of safety and loss control training resources.

 - Creatively change focus.
 An easy way to do this is to pick a safety topic for each month.
 That way, the committee, as well as all employees, explore and learn about a wide range of rules, regulations, potential problems and ways to remain safe.
 These topics can cover common causes of past injuries, a new technique or piece of equipment, seasonal warnings, or new details about a familiar topic.
 It’s not difficult to develop a calendar at the beginning of the year with a list of all topics for the year.
 If you need assistance selecting hot topics and materials, check out the EMC Loss Control website.